B-Weaver/TicTacToe/README.md

 Tic Tac Toe
 ===========

-This project provides a terminal-based Tic Tac Toe game.
-The files here are simply placeholders with ideas of where you might start.
-In the end, your program must pass the acceptance tests in TicTacToeTests.txt.
+Barry Weaver

+This is a Tic Tac Toe GUI game.
+I created a model in the first project that had a terminal-based view and controller.
+I have kept the same model and built a GUI view and controller now.